AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/22_what_new_es2020.md

-# Chapter 22: What's coming in ES2020
+# Chapter 22: What's new in ES2020

-The latest version of ECMAScript, ES2020, includes many new interesting changes and we are going to cover them in this chapter.
+`ES2020` includes many new interesting changes and we are going to cover them in this chapter.

 Not all browsers currently support these features so, I recommend you use the latest version of Chrome or Firefox to test the code examples.
 Otherwise, if you want to use them in your project, be sure to install a compiler like **Babel**, which at their latest version 7.8 already supports ES2020 by default so you don't need to use any plugin.